IBM/ibm-block-csi-driver/docs/advanced/advanced_tech_info.md

         statefulset/demo-statefulset-raw-block deleted
         ```

     2. Wait until the pod is deleted.
-Once deleted, the '"demo-statefulset-file-system" not found' is returned.
+Once deleted, the `"demo-statefulset-file-system" not found` is returned.

         ```screen
         $> kubectl get statefulset/demo-statefulset-raw-block